 - Other types of cases (higher amounts of money/non-monetary remedies)

 Although this information may be a lot to digest, feeling competent when it comes to filing your lawsuit is key in your quest to attain the justice you deserve.
-At the J. Gonzalez Law Firm, we care about all of our clients and believe it is our duty to educate them about the legal process.
+At the J. Gonzalez Injury Attorneys, we care about all of our clients and believe it is our duty to educate them about the legal process.
 To learn more about when and where to file a lawsuit, chat with one of our experienced lawyers today at (956)630-6700.